 Reserve Bank of Australia Governor Lowe Speaks

 The Governor of the Reserve Bank of Australia is due to participate in a panel discussion at the Australian National University Leadership Forum, in Canberra where he will hold a speech.
 Audience questions are expected, so it will be interesting since they will likely ask questions on topics he would otherwise have avoided.
 Trade negotiations between the US and China are ongoing, so let's hear what he has to say about it and the trade war that seems to be coming to an end between the US and China.
 But a new front is being opened between China and Australia.
 Besides that, the Australian economy has been weakening considerably and the RBA has turned pretty dovish, but in the last speech Lowe didn't sound so dovish.
-The RBNZ refrained from cutting rates last week and it seems like the "Phase One" deal is close, as Donald Trump suggested, so let's see where Lowe stands at the moment.
+The RBNZ refrained from cutting rates last week and it seems like the "Phase One" deal is close, as Donald Trump suggested.
+Besides that, China has left behind the coronavirus crisis and the economy has bounced back, so let's see where Lowe stands at the moment.
 Please follow us for live coverage of this event and the impact it might have on the currency by experienced market analysts.

 <% indicator.indicator_name %>